0xpics/writeups_by_pics/desafiodopira.md

-# Markdown syntax guide

-## Duckware Team - Desafio do Pira
+# Duckware Team - Desafio do Pira

 ###### This CTF was (not yet) solved by @0xpics